cloudfoundry/routing-release/README.md

 	  instances: 0
 	```

 	**Note**: For bosh-lite deployments the above changes are automatically done when you run the following script.
+This script depends on the master branch of cf-mysql-release to be checked out.

 	```
 	  cd routing-release